Ukraine holds most successful Gay Pride march ever

 Ukraine held its most successful Gay Pride march on September 19, with an estimated 8,000 people in attendance including foreign diplomats at an event that has turned into a show of solidarity.

-The event has been marred in past years by protests from far-right and homophobic activists that lead to scuffles.
+The event has been marred in past years by protests from far-right and homophobic activists that led to scuffles.
 In the first years of the march a small number of gay rights activists turned out and were completely surrounded by a double cordon of police in full riot gear.
 The local authorities were also reluctant to give the march permission in what remains a largely Orthodox Christian country.

 However, the pride march has become a symbol of Ukraine’s attempt to move closer to Europe and part of that is accepting European values, including recognition of LGBT rights.
-As a result the Gay Pride march as support from the very top of Ukraine’s political leadership that goes out of its way to ensure a peaceful demonstration.
+As a result, the Gay Pride march has support from the very top of Ukraine’s political leadership that goes out of its way to ensure it passes off peaceful demonstration.

 This year went off largely peacefully as a large crowd marched through central Kyiv, although there was a small anti-gay protest and some minor clashes with police.
 Authorities deployed a heavy police contingent and National Guard members to protect the participants.

-Demonstrators dressed in colourful clothing waved rainbow flags and held up banners reading "Diversity is beautiful" and "Human rights = happy country.”
+Demonstrators dressed in colourful clothing, waved rainbow flags and held up banners reading "Diversity is beautiful" and "Human rights = happy country.”

-"We go out to show that there are a lot of us and we have a lot of support," Ruslana Panukhnyk, director of the NGO KyivPride, which organizes the parade, told the Agence France-Presse news agency.
+"We go out to show that there are a lot of us and we have a lot of support," Ruslana Panukhnyk, director of the NGO KyivPride, which organises the parade, told the Agence France-Presse news agency.

 However, more recently it seems the fault line as moved even further west as Hungary’s government in particular attempts to supress gay rights, although Budapest also saw a large and reasonable peaceful gay pride market last week.

-Georgia has been a poster boy for its adaptation of western values and its aspiration to move closer to Europe, but this year’s Gay Pride march didn't get off the ground when far-right and conservative Church activists attacked journalists in Tbilisi and ransacked the Gay Pride offices before the market even began.
+Georgia has been a poster boy for its adaptation of Western values and its aspiration to move closer to Europe, but this year’s Gay Pride march didn't get off the ground when far-right and conservative church activists attacked journalists in Tbilisi and ransacked the Gay Pride offices before the market had even begun.
 One cameraman was beaten so badly he died a few days later.
-The authorities were widely criticised for not only its inaction to prevent the violence by for also actively encouraging the homophobic protesters.
+The authorities were widely criticised for not only their inaction to prevent the violence but for also actively encouraging the homophobic protesters.

-Of all the new members of the EU Czechia is by the most advanced in accepting the gay movement.
+Of all the new members of the EU, Czechia is by the most advanced in accepting the gay movement.
 Attitudes to homosexuality in Czechia are by far the most liberal in Central Europe and on a par with the EU norm.
-The Prague Pride march is one of the biggest in the region and has a real carnival atmosphere where the majority of the city’s residents participate in the event.
+The Prague Pride march is one of the biggest in the region and has a real carnival atmosphere, where the majority of the city’s residents participate in the event.

-One feature of this year’s pride march in Ukraine was it was attended by a number of openly gay veteran soldiers from the fight in the Donbas against Russia-backed separatist rebels.
-A group of solider was lead by Viktor Pylypenko, Ukraine’s first solider to come out as gay and who was beaten up in Kyiv as a result.
-Pylypenko said there are a number of gay soldiers that would have liked to attend the march but were unable to.
+One feature of this year’s Pride march in Ukraine was that it was attended by a number of openly gay veteran soldiers from the fight in the Donbas against Russia-backed separatist rebels.
+A group of soldiers was led by Viktor Pylypenko, Ukraine’s first soldier to come out as gay and who was beaten up in Kyiv as a result.
+Pylypenko said there are a number of gay soldiers that would have liked to attend the march but were unable to do so.

 "There are lots of homophobes and because of these homophobes and their homophobic commanders these people cannot come out," he said, as cited by Deutsche Welle.

-Several hundred far-right and Orthodox activists staged a counterprotest adjacent to the route but were kept at a distance by police.
+Several hundred far-right and Orthodox activists staged a counter-protest adjacent to the route but were kept at a distance by police.
 Authorities said earlier they had arrested nine people on suspicion of preparing "provocations" against the parade.

-"We are for God and Ukraine," Oksana Korchynska, a member of the opposition Radical Party, told the Reuters news agency from the counter demo on Sunday.
+"We are for God and Ukraine," Oksana Korchynska, a member of the opposition Radical Party, told the Reuters news agency from the counter-demo on Sunday.
 "For us it is important that people who have a sexual sin do not make propaganda out of it.”

-Last year’s pride march was cancelled due to coronavirus (COVID-19) restrictions and was the first since Ukrainian president Volodymyr Zelenskiy was elected on a more inclusive and liberal platform.
-While Zelenskiy has remained restrained on the topic of homosexuality, when heckled by a homophobic attendee of a meet the press event shortly after his election an exasperated Zelenskiy replied: “Everyone has the right to make their own choices.
+Last year’s Pride march was cancelled due to coronavirus (COVID-19) restrictions and was the first since Ukrainian President Volodymyr Zelenskiy was elected on a more inclusive and liberal platform.
+While Zelenskiy has remained restrained on the topic of homosexuality, when heckled by a homophobic attendee at the press event shortly after his election, an exasperated Zelenskiy replied: “Everyone has the right to make their own choices.
 Please leave these poor people alone!”

 On the morning of this march, Zelenskiy's office urged the police to preserve the safety of protesters and pointed out that the country's constitution guarantees equality and freedom.